Forest Park Illinois Homepage

 Police Calls for Service

 SouthCom Dispatch Center was established in 2000 and began dispatching calls for service in 2002.
-In 2003 they began utilizing Sungard HTE for Computer Aided Dispatch (CAD) and Records Management System (RMS).
-In May 2011, a new CAD and RMS system, FREQUENTIS, was implemented, and in July 2016, that system was replaced with Spillman.
-As each of these systems utilized different criteria for identifying and tallying calls for service, a comparison of total calls for service between those years provides an unreliable performance measure.
-Additionally, different police administrations have chosen to set different criteria for generating an official number for a call for service.
+In 2003, they began utilizing Sungard HTE for Computer Aided Dispatch (CAD) and Records Management System (RMS).
+In May 2011, a new CAD and RMS system, FREQUENTIS, was implemented.
+In July 2016, that system was replaced with Spillman.
+As each of these systems utilized different criteria for identifying and tallying calls for service, a comparison of total calls for service between those years provides an unreliable measure of performance.
+Additionally, different police administrations have chosen to establish different criteria for assigning an official number to a call for service.
 Such differences make it difficult to compare calls for service between time periods when different CAD and RMS systems were in use and when such administrative changes were implemented.
 As it is anticipated that SouthCom will continue to use Spillman into the foreseeable future, year-to-year comparisons will become more reliable from 2016 and beyond.
 The following chart represents call totals by year.

 Traffic, Parking, and Municipal Code Enforcement- Citations